hassenius/cloudpak-ocp4-bootstrapper/README.md

 The `config.yaml` file is provided to the IBM CloudPak installer as is.
 The only differences are:
 1. You do not have to provide named dedicated nodes for the installer.
 The installer auto-detects this and populates the relevant sections
-2. You must also specify an `installer_image` key for the CloudPak installer.
+2. You must also specify an `depl.installer_image` key for the CloudPak installer.
 It is assumed that the installer (i.e. `icp-inception`) is located on the same private registry as the rest of the CloudPak images, so the same authentication information will be reused.
 3. Any environment environment variable named `MC_` will be added as a key, overwriting or adding to the existing `config.yaml`.
 This follows a similar model to Terraforms `TF_VAR_` environment variables.

 Example config.yaml
 ```
 ## This entry is only for this installation flow
+depl:
   installer_image: my-private-registry.com/ibmcom/icp-inception:3.2.2

 ## The rest is the normal config.yaml passed into the inception installer